softprops/lux/README.md

 ## usage

-Lux is intended to be run on your local machine.
-You'll need to expose the kubernetes local proxy to enable this
+Lux is intended to be run on your a machine with kubectl installed.
+You'll need to expose the kubernetes local proxy to before you can use lux

 ```
 $ kubectl proxy